Heathrow Central bus station: Transport interchange

 Heathrow Central bus station is situated directly above Heathrow Terminals 2 & 3 tube station on the Piccadilly line of London Underground linked by escalators and lifts.
 It is also linked by underground walkways to Heathrow Central railway station, which is served by the Elizabeth line and Heathrow Express.
 Both these stations provide direct rail links with Central London.

 Access to terminals

 Heathrow Central bus station is open 24 hours a day and it is connected to Terminals 2 and 3 via underground walkways.

-Air passengers travelling through Terminals 4 and 5 can use the rail and Heathrow Express services free of charge within the Heathrow free travel zone to reach Heathrow Central stations and change to the bus station.
+Air passengers travelling through Terminals 4 and 5 can use rail services free of charge within the Heathrow free travel zone to reach the bus station.
 A travel centre at the central bus station provides travel information.

-The free travel zone was suspended in January 2021 due to financial losses due to the COVID-19 pandemic.

-Passengers using Central Bus station but not connecting via flights from the airport are directed to use drop off/pick up points at the adjacent Terminal 2.